 Google is the world's most powerful technology company, wholly dominating the connected environment, not just in search but also, via YouTube, in video sharing and, through Android, in mobile communications.
 Its main global challenger is probably Facebook, but for now Google remains comfortably ahead.
 The company has two missions in life: firstly to "organise the world's information and make it universally accessible" and more recently "to develop services that significantly improve the lives of as many people as possible".
 To that end it has built upon its core offering to spin out a kaleidoscope of additional services, ranging from global mapping and mobile software to what it calls "other bets" such as healthcare research, driverless cars and even balloon-powered internet in rural Africa.
 To support its diversification and perhaps also blur a little of the relentless focus on its core search business, it created new umbrella company Alphabet Inc in 2015.
 Yet it is Google which still generates all but a tiny proportion of corporate revenues.
 Uniquely, for now at least, virtually all its add-ons are free to use, paid for by the awe-inspiring success of the company's advertising programme.
 The search business rakes in more than 40% of all global digital advertising expenditure.
 Yet Google's position at the top of the digital advertising tree is under threat from Facebook (20% and rising of online adex) and even increasingly from Amazon.
 Google has attempted to broaden its reach by moving into hardware - primarily mobile handsets and Chromebook PCs - but results have been patchy.
 In 2011, it took steps to monetise Android by acquiring one of its first licensors, US handset manufacturer Motorola, but that experiment failed and the business was sold on two years to Lenovo of China.
 More recently it acquired a large chunk of contract manufacturer HTC, makers of its Nexus and Pixel handsets, to bring handset development inhouse again, but market share is tiny compared to Samsung and Apple.
 A big push into self-driving cars through "other bet" Waymo holds more promise, but it's still early days and this too is an increasingly crowded sector with many deep-pocketed companies jostling for a share of the market.
 Another small but interesting sideline is the Nest home automation business, acquired in 2017.
 But for now search advertising still dominates Alphabet's business model.
-Group revenues rose by almost a quarter in 2018 to $136.8bn - of which more than 85% was from search advertising - while net income more than doubled to a record $30.7bn.
+Group revenues continues to grow strongly, but the percentage growth has been steadily slowing.
+For 2019, revenues were up 18% to $161.9bn (after a 24% increase the year before).
+More than 83% of that total came from advertising: $134.8bn.
+After more than doubling in 2018, net income rose by just 17% to $34.3bn.
 Founders Sergey Brin and Larry Page continue to hold majority control of the business, but they surrendered executive management of the business at the end of 2019 to Sundar Pichai, now group CEO.

 Capsule checked 29th June 2019